-- 1. The owner of the land parcel proposed for a campground shall submit a plan for development to the Pittman Center Municipal/Regional Planning Commission.
+- a.
+Time Share, Motels/Hotels including restaurants contained within the establishment. - b.
+Primitive Campgrounds, subject to approval by the board of zoning appeals, with the following restrictions: - 1.
+Approval of a site plan prepared as regulated in Section 11-416 - 2.
+Sufficient access for emergency vehicles, as determined by the Planning Commission. - 3.
+Determination by Planning Commission that the campground, based on the site plan and any additional data needed, will not be a nuisance to surrounding properties, particularly for campgrounds proposed in residential areas. - c.
+RV Campgrounds, subject to the following conditions: - 1.
+The owner of the land parcel proposed for a campground shall submit a plan for development to the Pittman Center Municipal/Regional Planning Commission.
 The plan shall be in accordance with the site plan requirements found in Section 11-416 of this ordinance.
-In addition to those requirements, the plan shall show: - a) The location, width, and slope of all roadways and walkways. - b) The location of all permanent structures, equipment, and facilities for refuse disposal and other improvements. - c) The location of any flood hazard areas, if applicable. - d) Any other information deemed pertinent by the planning commission.
+In addition to those requirements, the plan shall show: - a) The location, width, and slope of all roadways and walkways. - b) The location of all permanent structures, equipment, and facilities for refuse disposal and other improvements. - c) The location of any flood hazard areas, if applicable. - d) A tree survey on an accurately scaled site plan/plat prepared by a Registered Land Surveyor, Arborist, or Landscape Architect.
+The tree survey, at a minimum, must inclade: